wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/11-notes-of-discussions-between-the-administration-and-cra.md

 ---
+doc_date: '1966-02-10'
+doc_num: 11
+doc_order: 11
+naa_refs:
+- naa_barcode: 12031700
+  naa_control_symbol: 1967/1107
+  naa_series: A452
+  reference: '[NAA: A452, 1967/1107]'
-title: "11 Notes Of Discussions Between The Administration And CRA"
+title: Notes Of Discussions Between The Administration And CRA
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9520
 vol_id: 26
-doc_date: 1966-02-10
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 11 Notes Of Discussions Between The Administration And CRA

 Port Moresby, 8-10 February 1966

 Confidential

  _The present position and possible future development—_

 (A) BOUGAINVILLE AREA—GENERAL

 C.R.A. is interested in 200 square miles of country ... in Southern Bougainville.
-Ore occurs in four areas marked pink on the small map.2 The Company representatives confirmed that the results of prospecting to date had indicated the possibility of large scale operations, treating low grade ore to yield copper sulphide concentrate for export.
+Ore occurs in four areas marked pink on the small map.[2](#f2) The Company representatives confirmed that the results of prospecting to date had indicated the possibility of large scale operations, treating low grade ore to yield copper sulphide concentrate for export.

 Testing and feasibility studies covering the economics of the whole operation will take until the end of 1967 to complete.
 The Company expects to spend $2m. on this phase of the work in the next 12 months.